Kandru/cs2-roll-the-dice/README.md

 Sound to play when a player use !rtd.
 Can either be a sound file path (e.g. sounds/test/test.vsnd) or a soundevents_addon.vsndevts name (e.g. RollTheDice.Command).
 Please note: sound file paths will be played at 100% volume regardless of the player's volume choices.
 This cannot be changed.
 Only sound events do support changing the volume via the soundevents_addon.vsndevts file.

+Hint: if you leave this empty the plug-in will attempt to play a sound event named RollTheDice.{rolledDice}, e.g. *RollTheDice.OneHP*.
+You can use this to announce the dice a player did roll.

 ### price_to_dice

 The cost of rolling the dice.